CrashCortez/Gpivideo/README.md

 # Gpivideo
+Launch videos right from the main menu of Eulationstation, and allows you to treat video files as roms.

 Gpivideo uses mpv as the player, and uses the advanced controller framework for the gpi by [SinisterSpatula](https://github.com/SinisterSpatula/Gpi2).

 Themes for the Gpi made by [KALEL1981](https://github.com/KALEL1981) are already themed for the video "system".